gwax/www-gwax/posts/2009/05/cancun-trip-thoughts-so-far.rst

 Today is Wednesday of my Sunday through Saturday week in Cancun.
 It is currently the evening, about 11p and, before I go to sleep in preparation for tomorrow's activities, I thought that I should check-in with y'all.
-I think that Im going to structure this as a summary of some of what's been going on and follow with some more general thoughts that have been crystalizing.
+I think that I'm going to structure this as a summary of some of what's been going on and follow with some more general thoughts that have been crystallizing.

 It being Cancun, the obligatory sun bathing, swimming and strong, frozen beverages have been happening but, as that is largely not interesting in